Sudarshanydv/Daily-AWS-DevOps-Updates/Q&A.md

-1. What is the AWS Command Line Interface (CLI)?
+**1. What is the AWS Command Line Interface (CLI)?
-The AWS Command Line Interface (CLI) is a unified tool that allows you to interact with various AWS services using command-line commands.
+**The AWS Command Line Interface (CLI) is a unified tool that allows you to interact with various AWS services using command-line commands.

 2. Why would you use the AWS CLI?
 The AWS CLI provides a convenient way to automate tasks, manage AWS resources, and interact with services directly from the command line, making it useful for scripting and administration.